North Carolina Republican Party

 The North Carolina Republican Party (NCGOP) is the affiliate of the Republican Party in North Carolina.
-Michael Whatley has been the chair since 2019.
-It is currently the state's favored party, controlling half of North Carolina's U.S. House seats, both U.S. Senate seats, and a 3/5 or near supermajority control of both chambers of the state legislature, as well as a majority on the state supreme court.
+Michael Whatley was the chair from 2019 until his election as national chair in March 2024.
+It is currently the state's dominant party, controlling 10 of North Carolina's 14 U.S. House seats, both U.S. Senate seats, majorities in both of its state legislative chambers (3/5 supermajority in the North Carolina Senate), and a majority on the state supreme court.

+The party was established in 1867, in the aftermath of the American Civil War.
+Gaining support from the newly enfranchised freedmen, Republicans were briefly successful in state politics, dominating the convention that wrote the Constitution of North Carolina of 1868 and electing several governors.
+After Reconstruction, Democrats returned to power, often suppressing the black vote by violence and electoral fraud.
+Republicans had success in the 1890s when they joined forces with the Populist party in an "electoral fusion."
+They gained enough seats in the legislature to control it in 1896, and elected Daniel L. Russell as governor in 1896.

 History

 Nineteenth century

 Although Republicans first nominated a candidate for President of the United States, John C. Fremont, in 1856, the party was not established in North Carolina until 1867, after the American Civil War.
 With the help of the newly enfranchised freedmen, Republicans were briefly successful in state politics, dominating the convention that wrote the Constitution of North Carolina of 1868 and electing several governors.
 After Reconstruction, Democrats returned to power, often suppressing the black vote by violence and fraud.
 Republicans had success in the 1890s when they joined forces with the Populist party in an "electoral fusion."
 They gained enough seats in the legislature to control it in 1896, and elected Daniel L. Russell as governor in 1896.